Lantianqianmu/nftide-atacseq/README.md

 By default, the pipeline allows 2 samples to be processed in parallel.
 To change this behavior, modify _maxForks_ in __nextflow.config__.

 ## Expected output ##
 The pipeline creates subfolders (named by samples in the samplesheet) in -output-dir.
+__Note__: the start and end coordinates of *_fragments.tsv files have been shifted by +4/-5 bp.